Rembrandt - Storm at the sea of Galilee

 CASE 2: SECRET TAKEN TO GRAVE

-The Ghent Altarpiece, painted by brothers Hubert and Jan van Eyck, and now exhibited in the Ghent Cathedral Museum , is considered to be the supreme work of the Flemish painting.
-But in 1934, one of its smallest panels, situated at the bottom left of the altarpiece and depicting "the Just Judges", was stolen by an unknown thief, who demanded a rescue of 1 million Belgian Francs.
+The Ghent Altarpiece, painted by the brothers Hubert and Jan van Eyck, and now exhibited at the Ghent Cathedral Museum, is considered to be the supreme masterwork of Flemish painting.
+But in 1934, one of its smallest panels, located at the bottom left of the altarpiece and depicting “The Just Judges”, was stolen by an unknown thief, who demanded a rescue of 1 million Belgian Francs.

-Only 6 months after the robbery, Arsène Goedertier revealed on his deathbed that he was the man who had stolen the panel, and that he was the only man who knew the whereabouts of the painting.
+Only 6 months after the robbery, Arsène Goedertier revealed on his deathbed that he was the thief who had stolen the panel, and that he was the only man who knew the whereabouts of the painting.
 He died without revealing his secret.

 CASE 3: THE CARNIVAL THEFT